wkgcass/vproxy/doc/command.md

 #### list/list-detail

 Get history total accepted connection count.
-Can be retrieved from `bind-server`.
+Can be retrieved from `server-sock`.

 ```
-list accepted-conn-count in bind-server 127.0.0.1:6380 in tl lb0
+list accepted-conn-count in server-sock 127.0.0.1:6380 in tl lb0
 (integer) 2
 ```